optimumtact/logdiver/README.md

 That means any number of users can write their own frontend backing onto the sqlite3 db and just use appropriate SQL to generate the lookups of interest

-Logic for the handling of events lives in util.py, with the handles/preprocesses decorators, so check this out for a understanding of how that logic works - the key point is that the driving parse_file file calls u.handle_action and passes it the appropriate info
+Logic for the handling of events lives in util.py, with the handles/preprocesses decorators, so check this out for a understanding of how that logic works - it's triggered in parse_file.py by calling u.handle_action with appropriate values

-##util functions from util.py
-try_parse_name  takes string in form ckey/(name) and pulls out ckey and name

-returns None, None if it couldn't parse the string

-    ckey, name = try_parse_name(string)